jbethune/kmerPaPa/README.md

 #### transform

-This step takes a [gff3 file](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md#readme) and transforms it into a `regions` file (which is a file format that is specific to kmer-papa).
+This step takes a [gff3 file](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md#readme) and transforms it into a `regions` file (which is a file format that is specific to genovo).
 The gff3 file needs to have the following attributes:

 * ID: For identifying the name of each transcript